 An experienced administrator, Gemma joined NEN towards the end of 2015, as our Office/Finance Assistant.
 Gemma has a busy role, dealing with everything from our day-to-day administration and keeping our CRM up to date, to invoicing and membership renewals.
 Gemma is often the first point-of-contact for telephone and email enquiries.
 Away from work, Gemma is kept busy by her young son and enjoys reading in what free time is left for her.

 Hayley is the Managing Director of Keystone Marketing.
 Keystone have provided marketing and communications support to National Enterprise Network since 2006, supporting the team across the full range of marketing, PR and event activity both within and outside the membership network.
+Hayley advises the NEN team on best practice communications and audience engagement approaches.
 A Communications graduate with 15 years professional marketing and project management experience, Hayley prides herself on a personable and organised approach, with ability to focus on both minute detail and also develop wider marketing strategies.

 Mike Brook brings a wealth of knowledge and experience of the enterprise and business support sector in London to the Board.
 Economic Development Officer at Wandsworth Council from 1989 to 2012, Mike oversaw the progressive improvement in the local economy, which included an increasing number of small firms.
 Mike is currently Chairman of Capital Enterprise, the membership organisation for providers of business advice, training and resources to new entrepreneurs and small businesses in London, and was a director of and then the Chair of Customer First from 2008 until 2014.